Download the all-new Republic app:

 Advertisement

-When COVID-19 pandemic and closed borders brought full Super Rugby tournament to a halt in March, New Zealand formed its own domestic tournament involving its five Super Rugby teams.
-It will operate same tournament next year, this time with crossover matches against teams from Australia, which also has formed its own domestic Super Rugby competition.
+When the COVID-19 pandemic and closed borders brought the full Super Rugby tournament to a halt in March, New Zealand formed its own domestic tournament involving its five Super Rugby teams.
+It will operate the same tournament next year, this time with crossover matches against teams from Australia, which also has formed its own domestic Super Rugby competition.

 Advertisement